Institute for Language Sciences Labs

 • Always run experiments from the local storage.
 See this how-to for the correct procedure.

 • Don’t assume you can access your data anywhere.
-You can not.
 It’s only stored on that computer.
-The storage is very local.

 • You can’t share or exchange local data.
 If you want to share data with others, you need to use the network storage.